Lvenia/tailored-cv-app/README.md

       * importing AppContext and useContext;
       * calling useContext, destructuring state and dispatch;
       * defining editedSectionName and isEdited;
+      * store ref objects in SIMPLE_INPUT_DEFS => allows to initialize and create refs using custom hooks instead of calling useRef in each Page + allow to render input fields in loop
-      * useMultipleInputsRefAssign allows not to call useRef in each multiple input entry with start, end, header, subheader, bullets input structure and not to repeat ref object assigment to ref property of INPUT_DEFINITIONS object
+      * useInitializeRefsBySection allows not to call useRef in each multiple input entry with start, end, header, subheader, bullets input structure and not to repeat ref object assigment to ref property of INPUT_DEFINITIONS object
 ---

 ### Plan